harrycresswell/hc/content/page/about.md

 I only send one a week, on a Sunday.

 This is where I focus most my time and effort – providing useful actionable advice for my subscribers.

+### Props

+This list could go on for a country mile but i'll keep it short.

+The people who have most inspired me to start emptying my brain on the screen in front of you are — in no particular order — Paul Jarvis, Zell Liew, Tim Ferris, Nat Eliason, James Greig, Pat Flynn, Joel Gascoigne and Chris Coyier to name but a few.